-We'll be taking a closer look at the similarities and the differences of these hugely successful music streaming services to help you pick the winner for yourself by checking the following Spotify vs Pandora review page.
+We'll be taking a closer look at the similarities and the differences of these hugely successful music streaming services.
+You can pick the winner for yourself by checking the following Spotify vs Pandora review page.

 While both these services provide music streaming they do it in very different ways.